17 January 2019 | 203 Comments

 - It isn’t the retailers fault, though accepting preorders before knowing your allocation may not be a great idea.

-- It isn’t our fault either.
+- It isn’t our fault either (though in hindsight, I absolutely should made more first-run units–that is 100% my fault).
 Even if Stonemaier Games hadn’t accepted a single direct preorder, the demand for Wingspan wouldn’t come close to giving retailers the quantities they want.
 Though perhaps I should have shared more information about our “bird-themed Euro game” (like photos of the pre-production copy) with a few trusted retailers and distributors so they had more context for their guesses.

 That’s the main reason I’m writing this post today.
 We’re all frustrated when demand is much higher than supply.
 And as a result, people look for someone to blame.
 But is that actually going to help anyone?
 I don’t think so.